dejan2609/tutorial-swarm-storm/README.md

 In order to make this entire procedure not too repetitive, you'll do the preparation steps on only one of the machines, shut it down and take a snapshot (image).
 You will then create the other machines from this snapshot.
 So let's begin:

-1. Connect to one of the servers via SSH and [install Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
-To enable calling the Docker client without `sudo`, the following will also add the current user to the Docker user group (`sudo usermod ...`):
+1. Connect to one of the servers via SSH and install Docker by executing the following:

 		sudo apt-get update && sudo apt-get install apt-transport-https ca-certificates && sudo apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D \
 		&& echo "deb https://apt.dockerproject.org/repo ubuntu-trusty main" | sudo tee -a /etc/apt/sources.list.d/docker.list \
 		&& sudo apt-get update && sudo apt-get purge lxc-docker && sudo apt-cache policy docker-engine \
 		&& sudo apt-get update -y && sudo  apt-get install -y linux-image-extra-$(uname -r) apparmor docker-engine git make \
 		&& sudo usermod -aG docker $(whoami)
+(Details on how to install Docker can be found [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/).)
-4. Since docker uses a key file to identify individual docker daemons, you now have to stop the docker daemon, delete the key file (Docker will generate a new one after restart) and shut down the machine before taking the snapshot:
+4. Since Docker uses a key file to identify individual docker daemons, you now have to stop the docker daemon, delete the key file (Docker will generate a new one after restart) and shut down the machine before taking the snapshot:

 		sudo service docker stop \
 		&& sudo rm /etc/docker/key.json